flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

  - Normally you have to remove every file in a directory before you can delete the directory.
 What is a way you can delete a directory and all its contents using one line of command line code?
 Why would you *not* want to do this?
- - How could you navigate to the parent directory's parent's parent directory in one line of code?
+ - How could you navigate to the parent directory's parent's parent directory in one command?
  - Look up commands to 'copy', 'rename' and 'move' files in command line.
 How would you complete these common tasks in command line?
  - Research other common commands in command line and learn them for your benefit.
+Use google or a similar search engine.
 There are many good tutorials to use many powerful commands in the command line.

 ## Advanced mastery